cloverkits/workqueue/README.md

 # Introduction

 WorkQueue is a simple, fast, reliable work queue written in Go.
-It is designed to be easy to use and to have minimal dependencies.
 It supports multiple queue types and is designed to be easily extensible which mean you can easily write a new queue type and use it with WorkQueue.

 # Queue Types